kellsaro/docs/docs/algorithms.md

 ### Algorithm's Name

-Algorithm names must be valid method names and thus must start with a letter and not contain    white spaces or any special characters.
+Algorithm names must be valid method names and this must start with a letter and not contain white spaces or any special characters.

 ### Algorithm's Parameter